Emperors of Ethiopia,

 The diplomatic activities of Ethiopia in the 15th Century are examined by Verena Krebs in Medieval Ethiopian Kingship, Craft, and Diplomacy with Latin Europe [Palgrave Maxmillan, 2021].
 Krebs is a professor at the Ruhr University Bochum, in Germany, and has PhD's from both the University of Konstaz in Germany and Mekelle University, in Ethiopia itself.

-Of passing interest are features of Krebs' book that reflect the pecularities of present academic culture, with its Marxist preoccupation with "colonialism," etc. Thus, a particular emphasis in the book is to correct the impression of previous scholarship that Ethiopian diplomatic missions in the 15th Century included solicitations for "technological" and military assistance.
+Of passing interest are features of Krebs' book that reflect the pecularities of present academic culture, with its Leninist preoccupation with "colonialism," etc. Thus, a particular emphasis in the book is to correct the impression of previous scholarship that Ethiopian diplomatic missions in the 15th Century included solicitations for "technological" and military assistance.
 This seems to have been wrong.
 The Emperors of Ethiopia were looking for things that would contribute to their projects of religious architecture: The construction, decorating, and fitting out churches and monasteries.
 As such, they were seeking religious artifacts, decorations, and vestments, as well as skilled workers who could do painting, building, and the production of needful items for the buildings, including carpets and draperies.

 The errors of previous scholarship Krebs consistently attributes to "colonialism," without much explanation for how that works.
 Instead, Krebs must admit that the invasions of Ethiopia in the 16th century called for actual appeals for military aid from the Portuguese.
 Considering Ethiopia's situation, earlier scholars could not avoid the sense that Ethiopian diplomacy had always been sensible of the country's danger and had always solicited military aid.
 The Ethiopians, however, seem to have usually been confident enough in their military power that it took serious defeats to raise the alarm.
 In hindsight, they might indeed have started earlier.
 However, there really was no practical way for European states to deliver such aid to Ethiopia until the Portuguese had arrived in the Indian Ocean.
 Then it was just in the nick of time.